canonical/identity-platform-docs/DOCS/kratos-how-to-manage-users.md

 Kratos is the main component of the Identity Platform responsible for identity and user management.

 This guide explains common user management tasks that you can carry out in the built-in identity provider.
-Users are often referred to as identities, we'll use the two terms interchangeably.
+Users and user accounts are often referred to as identities, we'll use these terms interchangeably.

 # Account management